Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/zerto_multi_site/guide.en-gb.md

 ---
-title: Setting up Multi-Site Replication on OVH Private Cloud
+title: Setting up Multi-Site Replication on Managed vSphere
-excerpt: Step-by-step guide to connect multiple Zerto deployments on OVH Private Cloud for secure and efficient disaster recovery.
+excerpt: Step-by-step guide to connect multiple Zerto deployments on Managed vSphere for secure and efficient disaster recovery.
 updated: 2025-12-02
 ---

 ## Objective

-The purpose of this guide is to provide step-by-step instructions to connect multiple on-premise Zerto deployments to an OVH Private Cloud (PCC) instance.
+The purpose of this guide is to provide step-by-step instructions to connect multiple on-premise Zerto deployments to an Managed vSphere (PCC) instance.
 By following this guide, users will be able to establish secure multi-site replication, ensure disaster recovery readiness, and manage data protection across different sites.

 **Discover how to set up Zerto Virtual Replication between your Hosted Private Cloud platforms.**